STAT 516 Stochastic Modeling of Scientific Data (3 credits)

 QERM 597 - QERM Winter Seminar (2 credits)

-After completing the core coursework outlined above the student selects additional coursework in collaboration with their supervisory committee.
+After completing the core coursework, the student selects additional coursework in collaboration with their supervisory committee.

 STAT 513 Statistical Inference (4)